Primary

 Pull the handle to your upper chest, not your belly.
 Think about driving your elbows down and behind you.
 The closer grip allows you to pull your elbows further back for a fuller lat contraction.

-Want Close-Grip Lat Pulldown in your program?
+See where Close-Grip Lat Pulldown fits in your weekly plan

 Attach a V-bar or close-grip handle.